Ever since she became vice president, critiques — both fair and unfair — have plagued Kamala Harris.

 When it comes to Harris’s approach to the role itself, there’s a constant Catch-22, former staffers say.
 If she is too vocal and visible, coverage would suggest that she’s trying to control the presidency, something her predecessor Cheney was accused of.
 If she’s not visible enough, coverage focuses on what she’s not doing, as is her problem now.
 If she picked a single policy lane, they say, she’d be perceived as unable to handle issues outside that subject.

 What can the vice president actually do?

-Harris’s supporters have one consistent rebuttal to her critics: stop treating the vice presidency as something that it’s not.
+Harris’s supporters have one consistent rebuttal to her critics: Stop treating the vice presidency as something it’s not.
 “I actually think they’re kind of funny,” said Walsh.
 “Anyone who’s being critical of this vice president could be critical of any vice president for what their role is.”

 Modern vice presidents typically follow the approach to the job pioneered by Vice President Walter Mondale, who worked under President Jimmy Carter in the 1970s, according to Joel Goldstein, a law professor at Saint Louis University who’s written a book on the vice presidency.
 Goldstein said Mondale created “a vision of the vice president as an across-the-board adviser and troubleshooter.”

 Those who’ve worked in the White House say that’s what Harris is for Biden.
 “I think that the president, in my experience, sort of recognizes the comparative advantages that the two of them have, and has in the past sought out and taken to heart the vice president’s counsel on a wide range of different issues,” says one former White House official.